Venezuela's Chavez declares himself free of cancer

 U.S.-based Nomura Securities analyst said Chavez was seeking to quell the speculation his condition had awoken.
 "Nobody is going to know for sure if he is cured.
 But he has to say this because he needs to bring peace to the Chavistas.
 His being there is to try to calm them down and tell them that Chavismo continues and he'll take it from here."

-Karen Hooper, who analyzes Latin America for political risk consultancy Stratfor, was skeptical over the latest chapter in the Chavez drama.
+Karen Hooper, who analyzes Latin America for political risk consultancy Stratfor, was sceptical over the latest chapter in the Chavez drama.

 "No one accurately declares themselves free of cancer after just a few months.
-This is political theater," she said.
+This is political theatre," she said.

 "His actual condition remains a state secret."